Estonia

 Birthgap Retirement Indicator (BRI)

-Estonia's Birthgap Retirement Indicator (BRI) reached 47.6% in 2024, showing a notable increase of 5.7 percentage points from 2023.
-Over the last five years (2020–2024), the BRI has been on an upward trend, averaging 36.2%.
-When compared to the 1970s average of -31.2%, the current BRI is approximately 78.8 percentage points higher.
-Among 35 countries globally, Estonia holds the 10th position for this metric, and within Europe, it ranks 7th out of 30 with one of the highest BRI values.
+Estonia's Birthgap Retirement Indicator (BRI) reached 47.6% in 2024, showing a significant rise of 5.7 percentage points from the previous year.
+Over the past five years (2020–2024), the BRI has been on an upward trend, averaging 36.2%.
+This figure is substantially higher than the 1970s average of -31.2%, marking an increase of roughly 78.8 percentage points.
+On a global scale, Estonia holds the 10th position among 35 countries.

 | Year | BRI | Year | BRI |